arthev/spiclum/README.md

 Not all types of slot-values (or indirect values e.g. elements of hash-tables, lists, etc.) are supported for prevalence-objects (but note that support can be added by writing appropriate serialize-object methods):

-* Anonymous classes - can't locate class objects (and using names for keys becomes tricky)
+* Anonymous classes - can't locate class objects (and internal key use becomes tricky)
 * Displaced arrays - we'd need to analyze the whole world to keep track of them
 * Circular data (although circular relations between prevalence-objects *is* supported)
-* CLOS instances which aren't prevalence-objects - because of the lack of general referentiality
+* CLOS instances which aren't prevalence-objects - lack of general referentiality
 * Closures - no portable access to source code or lexical environment
-* Conditions - same general problem as structs
+* Conditions - same problem as structs
-* Functions (named) - no good portable way to access names of functions, AFAIK.
-Have a look at the lax requirements of `function-lambda-expression`.
+* Functions (named) - no good portable way to access names of functions, AFAIK (compare `function-lambda-expression`)
-* Packages - not investigated yet, but not implemented
+* Packages - not investigated yet; not implemented
-* Pathnames - should be decently straightforward, but not implemented
+* Pathnames - should be decently straightforward; not implemented
-* Readtables - they contain functions
+* Readtables - contain functions, so inherit their problems
-* Streams - not investigated yet, but not implemented
+* Streams - not investigated yet; not implemented
-* Structs - they have terrible (portable) introspection
+* Structs - have terrible (portable) introspection

 #### Assorted Observations

 SPICLUM uses bordeaux-threads since it seems to be the de-facto standard.
 At the time of implementation, I found two downsides to bordeaux-threads: 1) No way to portably access the name of a lock 2) `acquire-recursive-lock` wasn't supported for SBCL.
-There's a (short) bordeaux-threads section in language-utils.lisp.

 SPICLUM has no support for distributed systems.